WatForm/dashplus/AlloyLanguageNotes.md

 pred p[a: mul Expr] { Expr2 }
 ```

-References:
-- https://alloytools.org/spec.html "The constraints implicit in the declarations of arguments of functions and predicates are conjoined to the body constraint when a function or predicate is run.
+* Reference: https://alloytools.org/spec.html "The constraints implicit in the declarations of arguments of functions and predicates are conjoined to the body constraint when a function or predicate is run.
 When a function or predicate is invoked (that is, used within another function or predicate but not run directly), however, these implicit constraints are ignored.
 You should therefore not rely on such declaration constraints to have a semantic effect; they are intended as redundant documentation.
 A future version of Alloy may include a checking scheme that determines whether actual expressions have values compatible with the declaration constraints of formals.", which means
 	- when a pred p is used directly in a `check` command, the constraints in `mul Expr` ` are added to the pred
 	- when a pred p is invoked with a fact or another pred of the model, these constraints are not used

-Rules: 1, 2(?), 3, 5
+* Rules: 1, 2(?), 3, 5
-Meaning:
-- p[x] in a command means:
+* Meaning: p[x] in a command means:
 ```
 mul x
 x in Expr
 Expr2[x/a]
 ```

-Best practice:
-- disallow any `mul Expr` in predicate declarations? (but that will affect current Alloy models)

 ### Fact Argument Declarations

-- how are these combined with facts since this returns a value?
+* how are these combined with facts since this returns a value?